jason-28/Learning-Note/SQL/SELECT from WORLD Tutorial練習.md

 * Caribbean islands starting with 'B' go to North America, other Caribbean islands go to South America

-* Show the name, the original continent and the new continent of all countries.

 SELECT name,continent,

        CASE WHEN continent='Oceania' THEN 'Australasia'